dhakal79/Portfolio-project-MS5/README.md

     return redirect(reverse("view_purchase"))

 ## 6.2 Unsolved bugs
-Following PEP8 online validation in some cases says too long character.
+PEP8 online validation in some cases says too long character.
 It is ignored and kept as it is.

  <a name="deployment"></a>